eclipse-fog05/website/content/docs/internals/yaks.md

 ## Tree structure

 We said that the state is organized as a tree structure, this helps in the separation of the state of each *node* and in the definition on the storage and URIs to be used in YAKS.
-There are a total of four different trees, organised in two groups.
+There are a total of four different trees, organized in two groups.

 - Public trees
 - Private trees